-Jeanne A. Thoma (age 61)
+Jeanne A. Thoma (age 62)

 Ms. Thoma was appointed to the Board of Directors in December 2020.
 Ms. Thoma is a seasoned pharmaceutical industry executive with more than 30 years of experience spanning product development and commercialization, as well as operations and supply chain management.
 She most recently served as president and chief executive officer of SPI Pharma Inc., a global pharmaceuticals ingredients company and an innovative solutions provider of ingredients and drug delivery systems.
 Prior to SPI, Ms. Thoma held positions of increasing responsibility at Lonza AG, a Switzerland-based biotech company, most recently as president and chief operating officer of the microbial control business sector.
 Before joining Lonza, she spent 14 years within the pharma solutions business at BASF Corporation, during which time she held various leadership positions in the areas of sales, marketing and operations.
-Ms. Thoma currently sits on the board of directors of ANI Pharmaceuticals (NASDAQ:ANIP), and is a member of its Audit and Finance Committee, and is the Senior Independent Director of the board of directors of Vectura Group plc.
+Ms. Thoma currently sits on the board of directors of ANI Pharmaceuticals (NASDAQ:ANIP), and is a member of its Audit and Finance Committee, the board of directors of Nanoform Finland Oyi (NASDAQ:NANOFH.HE) and is a member of the Audit and Compensation Committee, the board of directors of Pharmathen Global BV, and previously the Senior Independent Director of the board of directors of Vectura Group plc.
 (LSE:VEC) The Board of Directors concluded that Ms. Thoma should serve as a director in light of her extensive executive leadership experience in the pharmaceutical industry.